Jutta Vialon: Work

 She mostly worked with 135 and medium format film, producing monochrome pictures which she processed in her own premises.

 Vialon left behind around 63,000 well ordered and documented, mostly monochrome, photographs of which approximately half involved Radio Bremen.
-These remained unnoticed in the roof space above her former home till an inquisitive householder found them there and recognised their potential significance, a reaction that was endorsed in 2006 when the collection was accepted for conservation by the city archivist.
+These remained unnoticed in the roof space above her former homeuntilan inquisitive householder found them there and recognised their potential significance, a reaction that was endorsed in 2006 when the collection was accepted for conservation by the city archivist.